rails-id/guides/source/caching_with_rails.md

 The main methods to call are `read`, `write`, `delete`, `exist?`, and `fetch`.
 The fetch method takes a block and will either return an existing value from the cache, or evaluate the block and write the result to the cache if no value exists.

-There are some common options that can be used by all cache implementations.
+There are some common options used by all cache implementations.
 These can be passed to the constructor or the various methods to interact with entries.

 * `:namespace` - This option can be used to create a namespace within the cache store.
 It is especially useful if your application shares a cache with other applications.